 The H&K P7 series, originating as the PSP, features a unique gas-delayed blowback system and a squeeze cocker for a light single-action trigger.
 While technologically advanced and accurate due to its fixed barrel, its high cost and heat issues limited widespread adoption.
 Evolutions like the P7M8 and P7M13 addressed ergonomics and capacity, but the P7 family remains a niche, high-end firearm.

-This video delves into the origin of the 'backwards bullets' internet meme associated with Heckler & Koch firearms.
-It explains how a genuine marketing error in a 2004 SHOT Show brochure, featuring a USP with improperly loaded rounds, led to the enduring joke.
-The speaker, possessing rare copies of the brochure, details the incident's discovery, the destruction of most erroneous catalogs, and its lasting impact on H&K lore, often used to playfully contrast with the brand's 'No Compromise' slogan.
+This video delves into the origins of the 'backwards bullets' internet meme associated with Heckler & Koch firearms.
+It details a real marketing error from a 2004 SHOT Show brochure where a USP was photographed with improperly loaded ammunition.
+The speaker, a recognized expert in firearms media, explains how this gaffe became a lasting part of H&K lore, often used humorously to contrast with the brand's 'No Compromise' slogan.

 Gun Laws by State